-A risk assessment for all activities associated with the Cork Summer Show 2022 has been carried out and is included in Appendix B.
+A Risk Assessment for all activities associated with the Cork Summer Show 2023 has been carried out and is included in Appendix B.

-Emergency situations, mitigation and control measures and associated emergency procedure have been discussed in Section 3 "Emergency Plan" above.
+Emergency situations, mitigation and control measures and associated emergency procedures have been discussed in Section 3 "Emergency Plan" above.

-Section 6.13 below 'Cork Summer Show 2022- Work Safety' outlines how other control measures, for non- emergency situations, identified in this risk assessment have been implemented and incorporated into Show procedures.
+Section 7.18 below, 'Cork Summer Show 2023 - Work Safety', outlines how other control measures, for non-emergency situations, identified in this Risk Assessment have been implemented and incorporated into Show procedures.

 All Contractors must submit a Safety Statement to the Munster Agricultural Society CLG.
-Such Third Parties when carrying out work on behalf of the Munster Agricultural Society CLG. must produce a site-specific risk assessment & method statement to be reviewed and approved by the Munster Agricultural Society CLG. one week prior to commencement of the work on site.
+Such Third Parties, when carrying out work on behalf of the Munster Agricultural Society CLG, must produce a site-specific Risk Assessment and Method Statement to be reviewed and approved by the Munster Agricultural Society CLG one week prior to commencement of the work on site.